Schroth Method for Scoliosis in Chicago Loop, Lakeview & Glenview

 *Conservative management when surgery is indicated

-PhysioPartners is one of the only clinics in the Chicagoland that offers the Schroth Method with certified BSPTS providers.
-Erin Buenger, PT, DPT, completed her certification in March 2018.
-Stephanie Penny, PT, DPT, completed her certification in 2014.
-Both therapists practice at the Lakeview location.
+PhysioPartners has been providing the Schroth Method with certified providers in Chicago for the past decade.
 Your therapist will teach you specific exercises to address your individual needs and teach you a cohesive home exercise program for long term self-management.
 We offer two monthly small group maintenance sessions to help you sustain results and perfect your form once you have completed your plan of care.
 These sessions can also be a great support system, as well.

 The Schroth Method is a conservative treatment aimed at slowing or stopping curve progression in adolescents.
 The Schroth Method was originally developed by Katharina Schroth in the 1920’s in Meissen, Germany.
 She developed it with her daughter while researching treatments for her own scoliotic condition.
 By the 1960’s, the Schroth Method became the standard non-surgical treatment for scoliosis, and it has been used across Europe since this time.
 It more recently has developed a reputation in the United States.
 The Barcelona Scoliosis Physical Therapy School (BSPTS) is based on the original work of Katharina Schroth.
 BSPTS teaches the original principles of Schroth, with advanced concepts learned during years of clinical experience and research.
 The pioneer of the Barcelona school was the Spanish physical therapist Elena Salvá who was friends with Katharina Schroth.
 Elena Salvá founded the Institute with her name in Barcelona and started to use the Schroth Method to treat scoliosis patients in 1968.
 Later, Elena’s daughter and son in law, both medical doctors, continued her work at the Institute.